naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 the lifetime parameter specified in the enum definition.

-Before proceeding with the next example, what if I told you that the change we did to the `Post.validate` method definition was not required?
-Remove the lifetime specifiers from the method definition and try compiling.
+Before proceeding with the next example, what if I told you that the change we did to the `Post.validate` method definition was unnecessary?
+Try removing the lifetime specifiers from the method definition.

 ```rust
 impl Post {